Marco Bortolami

 Marco Bortolami ([ˈmarko bɔrtoˈlami]; born 12 June 1980) is a rugby union coach and retired Italian international player, whose career includes experience playing in the national top-level Italian (Petrarca Padova), French (RC Narbonne), and English (Gloucester Rugby) championships, before joining the then recently-born Pro14 (with Aironi Rugby and then Zebre).
 Praised for his leadership skills, he captained all the teams he played for at professional level.
 At international level, he also captained the Italian side since 2002 till the 2007 Rugby World Cup, before being replaced in the permanent role by Sergio Parisse.
-He currently serves as head coach for Benetton Rugby in the United Rugby Championship.
+He currently serves as head coach for Sale Sharks in Premiership Rugby.

 Club career

 Bortolami began his playing career with the team of his native Padua, making his debut as a second row aged only 18.

 After a two-year spell with RC Narbonne in the French Top14, in the summer of 2006 he joined English Premiership side Gloucester Rugby when he was considered by many to be one of the best players in the world around the time, being selected into the starting team for their first game of the season and immediately taking the role of captain.
 At Gloucester he made up a formidable partnership with Alex Brown and shared captaincy with Peter Buxton.
 Due to injuries and his World Cup commitments, the 2007–08 season ended up not being as consistent in performance and he lost the Italian captaincy to Italian No. 8 Sergio Parisse, but continued to put in powerful performances for Gloucester.
 His outstanding leadership qualities meant he retained captaincy.
 He made 23 appearances for Gloucester in 2008–09.

 In 2010 he returned to Italy signing for the new Aironi team which started to compete in the Celtic League from the 2010–11 season.
 After Aironi folded due to financial problems, Bortolami signed for the new franchise Zebre in the Pro12 for the 2012/13 season.

 On 7 May 2016, Bortolami announced his retirement from professional rugby with immediate effect.